The birth of the man who proved footwork was overrated

 Birth of the regal Majid Khan, cousin of Imran, who was picked primarily as a bowler when he made his Test debut at 18 but was soon ensconced in the middle order by virtue of his scintillating strokeplay.
 He became the first Pakistani, and the first person for 42 years, to make a Test hundred before lunch, against New Zealand in Karachi in 1976-77.
 But his most celebrated knocks came at a lower level: he led Punjab University to victory over Karachi with an unbeaten double-hundred after they had been 5 for 4, and he smashed 147 in 89 minutes for Pakistan against Glamorgan - who he later represented with distinction - in 1967, an innings that included 13 sixes, five in one over from the offspinner Roger Davis.
 A Wisden Cricketer of the Year in 1970, Majid made almost 4000 runs in 63 Tests before becoming an ICC match referee and later chief executive of the PCB.

-The tall and lanky fast bowler Stuart Clark, born today, had a dream start to his Test career at the age of 30 in 2006, winning the Player-of-the-Series award in South Africa for 20 wickets at 15.75.
+Tall and lanky fast bowler Stuart Clark, born today, had a dream start to his Test career at the age of 30 in 2006, winning the Player-of-the-Series award in South Africa for 20 wickets at 15.75.
 An uncomfortable prospect, especially early in a spell, Clark also picked up 26 wickets at 17 in the 2006-07 Ashes, which Australia won 5-0.
 He became a regular in the Test XI, before injuries took their toll.
 He was forced to give up hopes of a longer international career - though he didn't retire - when the selectors chose to go with younger bowlers following the 2009 Ashes.
-Clark then redirected his energies towards New South Wales' cricket, and in 2011 became the general manager of the Sydney Sixers, a team in the Twenty20 Big Bash League.
+Clark then redirected his energies towards New South Wales' cricket, and in 2011 became the general manager of Sydney Sixers in the Big Bash League.

 In Nairobi, Muttiah Muralitharan and Romesh Kaluwitharana rained on Kenya's parade.
 In the first official one-day international there, Murali took 4 for 18 and Kalu thrashed an 89-ball ton as Sri Lanka eased home by seven wickets, with almost 20 overs to spare, in the first match of the Kenya Centenary Cup.